gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas

+**0.65 (2025-08-10)**
+- Fixed an issue where the new weight effects did not scale based on the INI value

 **0.6 (2025-08-10)**
 - You can now feel surface (grass vs dirt vs tarmac) and camber changes in the road!